hosua/Folder-Organizer-Tool/README.md

 ![1](https://user-images.githubusercontent.com/22788738/119487284-2eb63780-bd27-11eb-84b0-4b78078a5261.png)

-The easiest way to get this path is to copy it from the file explorer from here.
+The easiest way to get this path is navigate to the folder via file explorer, then copy the path from here.

 ![copy](https://user-images.githubusercontent.com/22788738/119487089-f7478b00-bd26-11eb-9a68-d7cb82cfac13.png)